ole-larsen/uploader/README.md

 POST /files: Uploads a new file.
 PUT /files/{id}: Updates an existing file.

-PostgreSQL Table Structure
-The service uses a PostgreSQL database to store file metadata.
-The table structure is defined as follows:

 # Public Route
 The service includes a public route for retrieving and resizing files.
 The URL format for the public route is:
 ```